 Ties are decided on the day, by extra-time and penalties if need be.

-The main match-time slot for Ligue 1 is 8pm on Saturday.
-You can also usually count on a game at 8.30pm on Friday, 5pm on Saturday and two or three on Sunday, generally 2pm, 5pm and 9pm.
+The classic slot for Ligue 1 is 8pm on Saturday.
+You can also expect a game at 8.30pm on Friday, 5pm on Saturday and two or three on Sunday, generally 2pm, 5pm and 9pm.
 Timings are set around a month ahead.

-Tickets are pretty affordable, usually around €12-15 behind the goal, a decent seat along the sideline (tribune latérale) around €25-30.
+Tickets are reasonably affordable, usually around €12-€15 behind the goal, a decent seat along the sideline (tribune latérale) around €25-€30.